Crown Jewel (2019): Background

-In early 2018, the American professional wrestling promotion WWE began a 10-year strategic multiplatform partnership with the General Sports Authority in support of Saudi Vision 2030, Saudi Arabia's social and economic reform program.
-The 2018 Crown Jewel was the second pay-per-view (PPV) and WWE Network event held under this partnership.
-On September 27, 2019, WWE's Arabic website announced that a second Crown Jewel event would be held at King Fahd International Stadium in Riyadh on October 31, and feature wrestlers from the Raw and SmackDown brand divisions.
-The 2019 Crown Jewel was in turn the fourth event under the Saudi Arabian partnership and established Crown Jewel as a recurring Saudi Arabian event in Riyadh.
+In early 2018, the American professional wrestling promotion WWE began a 10-year strategic multiplatform partnership with the Ministry of Sport (formerly General Sports Authority) in support of Saudi Vision 2030, Saudi Arabia's social and economic reform program.
+Crown Jewel was established later that year as one of the recurring events in this partnership to be held in Riyadh, the capital of Saudi Arabia.
+As first reported on August 5, 2019, and later confirmed on September 27, WWE's Arabic website announced that a second Crown Jewel event would be held at King Fahd International Stadium in Riyadh on October 31, and feature wrestlers from the Raw and SmackDown brand divisions.
+The event was held as part of the inaugural Riyadh Season, which launched earlier that same month.
+The 2019 Crown Jewel was the fourth event under the Saudi Arabian partnership and established Crown Jewel as a recurring Saudi Arabian event in Riyadh.
+In addition to airing on traditional pay-per-view (PPV), the event was available to livestream on the WWE Network.
 WWE Hall of Famer Hulk Hogan and The Undertaker were announced to be making appearances at the event; however, it was later revealed that The Undertaker would not be appearing, but was seen representing WWE in the Riyadh Season Grand Parade Opening.